collective-service/ifrc-gates-backend/README.md

 - Production
     - The Github Actions deployment pipeline is triggered whenever changes are pushed to the branch `release`.
     - Requires approval from the administrator.
+    - These actions update the resources in AWS.

 # Access AWS ECS Container
 - Environment